-How much will it cost to learn to use a new survey software system?
+How much will it cost to learn a new survey software system?

-As a software vendor, I am often surprised how focused buyers of market research software are on the cost of the software licence.
-I fully understand the desire to obtain the best price or a discount for longer term licences, but the question I am rarely asked is “how much will I need to invest in staff to leverage the power of the software?”
-This article then considers the cost of becoming proficient in the use of survey software and briefly looks at MRDC’s products.
+As a software vendor, I am often surprised by how buyers of market research software are only focused on the cost of the software itself.
+I fully understand the desire to obtain the best price or a discount for longer-term licences, but the question I am rarely asked is, “How much will I need to invest in staff to leverage the power of the software?”
+This article considers the cost of becoming proficient in survey software and briefly examines MRDC’s products.

 If you only want to know about MRDC’s products, click here.